Vismitha-K/Crypto-tracking-dashboard/README.md

 # 💹 Coin Metrics – Cryptocurrency Tracker Dashboard

 A modern web-based dashboard for tracking real-time cryptocurrency prices, historical trends, and market metrics.
-Built with React, Tailwind CSS, and powered by the CoinGecko API.
+Built with React, CSS, and powered by the CoinGecko API.

 ---